-Genetic tracking has taken researchers back to a woman who is described as our common ancestor.
-She has been given the name Mitochondrial Eve.
-In male genetics – the Y Chromosome, passed from father to son – a common ancestor has been traced to someone today named Mitochondrial Adam.
-The scientists have not been so exact that they believe they have found a couple.
+Genetic tracking has taken scientists back to a woman whom they describe as our common ancestor.
+They have given her the name Mitochondrial Eve.
+In male genetics there is the Y Chromosome, passed from father to son – and scientists have tracked a male ancestor to someone they call Mitochondrial Adam.
+The researchers have gone as far back without a break in matrilineal and patrilineal lineage as they could and admit their inability to track back to a couple.

 Science is sometimes approximation.
-Researchers went as far back without a break in lineage (matrilineal and patrilineal) as they could.
 They assume that their genetic Eve and genetic Adam had parents – as opposed to having appeared on earth with some kind of magic, like converted from a toad.
 The geneticists recognize that mutations (changes in gene structure) were involved.
 There were mutations that moved creatures to what we now call human, and there were mutations that continued among humans that would change eye and skin color and other minor characteristics.

-Humans moved from East Africa into nearby Arabia, where tools have been found that dated back 125,000 years.
-People moved into what today is China, where human teeth had been discovered that date back to 80,000 years ago.
-Migrants to be known as aborigines are believed to have reached Australia at least by 65,000 years ago (according to ABC News in July 2017, 18,000 years earlier than archaeologists previously thought).
+In small groups, humans moved out of East Africa.
+They moved into nearby Arabia, where tools have been found that dated back 125,000 years.
+People moved into what today is China, where human teeth had been discovered that date back 80,000 years.
+Migrants to be known as aborigines are believed to have reached Australia at least by 65,000 years ago.
+(According to ABC News on July 2017, it was 18,000 years earlier than archaeologists had previously thought).
 A migration into Europe has been described as occurring 45,000 years ago.
-Meanwhile genetic changes had begun that contributed to different physical racial characteristics.
+Meanwhile genetic changes within our species contributed to an appearance of different racial characteristics.

 When the last Ice Age was reaching its peak around 25,000 years ago, a movement of people was underway from Asia to the North American continent.
 People were surviving on land between Siberia and what today is Alaska as a result of the low sea levels that accompanied the Ice Age.
 In the thousands of years that followed, people moved deeper into the North American continent.
 Stone spearheads and human DNA found in Oregon caves indicate "that at least two cultures with distinct technologies shared the continent more than 13,000 years ago."
 (New York Times, July 12, 2012.)